SOUTH GEORGIAN BAY VETERINARY ULTRASOUND AND MIS

 Jacqueline Pankatz Bsc., DVM, Cert.
 IVUSS

 My ultrasound training began in 2004 and from there I have dedicated many years of training in ultrasound, echocardiography and internal medicine and cardiology with some of the top specialists in the industry (review my CV).
 I am a 2011 graduate of the DVM Imaging Program through the Sound-Eklin Academy of Veterinary Imaging in Texas where I received, with honours, a Certificate of Advanced Diagnostic Imaging in ultrasound and echocardiography.
 In 2014 I successfully completed the International Veterinary Ultrasound Society Certificate program and went on to serve on the IVUSS board.
-I am currently the President of IVUSS, the first Canadian veterinarian to hold this position, and I am very proud and honoured to be part of an organization that promotes the advancement of knowledge and high standards of veterinary small animal diagnostic ultrasound imaging and interpretation.
+I served as Member at Large and went on to lead the organization as IVUSS President until 2019, the first Canadian veterinarian to hold this position.
+I am very proud and honoured to be part of an organization that promotes the advancement of knowledge and high standards of veterinary small animal diagnostic ultrasound imaging and interpretation.
 I continue to further my education by attending various seminars, wet labs and conferences every year.

-My scope of mobile practice has expanded to offer a variety of minimally invasive surgical services.
-I am now able to offer a variety of endoscopic, both flexible and rigid options, as well as laparoscopic diagnostic services such as laparoscopic liver biopsy.
+My scope of diagnostic practice has expanded to offer a variety of minimally invasive surgical services.
+I offer a variety of endoscopic, both flexible and rigid options, as well as laparoscopic diagnostic services such as laparoscopic spay and liver biopsy through referral at Mountain Vista Veterinary Hospital in Collingwood.

 Important things to know when working with us